clinicalml/realhumaneval/coderec/README.md

 - fix timer (if timer countdown is 0, then exit)

+- prevent DDOS atacks and safety

 - on refresh, restore to where user was (skip tutorial)

-- add exit survey: sign out, clear localdata ...
+- on exit: sign out, clear localdata ...

+- add puzzle tasks

 - auto delete code on submit